mohammadkhatri/Imagino/README.md

 If you don't want to use some error image then put ````-1```` as fifth parameter.

+If you want Animation at loading image in imageview then pass Animation() object as your last parameter.

 If you don't want any Animation then pass ````new Animation(){}```` as your last parameter.

 If you want fadeIn Animation then pass ````null```` as your last parameter.